nalbarr/hello-luke-java/README.md

 * [hello-luke-python-flask](https://github.com/nalbarr/hello-luke-python-flask.git)

 ### Co-creation - i.e,.
 (1 + 1 > 2) !!!
-(NLA) I am not taking full credit for these.
-We did these together !!!
-After a time, I realize we were learning more togethers as a team versus me "teaching" you.
+(NLA) I am not taking full credit for these - we did these together !!!
+After a time, I realize we were learning more together as a team versus me "teaching" you.
 Also, these were great refreshers for me.

 * [hello-luke-cljs](https://github.com/nalbarr/hello-luke-cljs)
 * [hello-luke-haskell](https://github.com/nalbarr/hello-luke-haskell)